Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 If the driver properly loaded, you should see the device in you /dev folder (this is for advanced command-line users of OSX only).
 On my machine it was called ```/dev/cu.wchusbserial1441140```

-This port is showing up correctly in Arduino 1.0.6 and Ardino 1.5.8.
+This port is showing up correctly in Arduino 1.0.6 and Arduino 1.5.8.

 However, if you are using the Eclipse Plugin, it is not smart enough to list this port in the list of available serial ports (either in project properties, or in the serial monitor).
-You will have to type the entire thing youself: ```/dev/cu.wchusbserial1441140``` and then Eclipse can upload your sketch.
+You will have to type the entire thing yourself: ```/dev/cu.wchusbserial1441140``` and then Eclipse can upload your sketch.

 That's it!
 You should be ready to use the drivers and the board.

 ## Some Time Savers

-Now, this is technically not related to the Chineese USB driver, I wanted to share a method that I use to connect to a Serial port of any Arduino I am using at any given moment.
-This method has a caveat, in that if you have more than one arduino connected, it will pick one of them at random.
+Now, this is technically not related to the Chinese USB driver, I wanted to share a method that I use to connect to a Serial port of any Arduino I am using at any given moment.
+This method has a caveat, in that if you have more than one Arduino connected, it will pick one of them at random.

 ### Motivation